FranckPachot/ybdemo/README.md

 # YBDemo

-YBDemo is a simple Java programs that creates an [HikariCP](https://github.com/brettwooldridge/HikariCP) connection pool from the ¨hikari.properties` and talke SQL statements to execute as lines from stdin.
+YBDemo is a simple Java program that creates an [HikariCP](https://github.com/brettwooldridge/HikariCP) connection pool from the ¨hikari.properties` file and takes SQL statements to execute as lines from stdin.

-Each line will start a thread to execute the SQL statement in a loop.
+Each line will start a thread to execute the line content as a SQL statement, in a loop.

 Errors stop the threads except the following that will be retried:

-- SQLSTATE 08xxx: Connection Exception   -> reconnect when on a distributed SQL database
+- SQLSTATE 08xxx: Connection Exception
-- SQLSTATE 40xxx: Transaction Rollback   -> retry when on a distributed SQL database
+- SQLSTATE 40xxx: Transaction Rollback
-- SQLSTATE 53xxx: Insufficient Resources -> reconnect when on a distributed SQL database
+- SQLSTATE 53xxx: Insufficient Resources
-- SQLSTATE 57xxx: Operator Intervention  -> reconnect when on a distributed SQL database
+- SQLSTATE 57xxx: Operator Intervention

+The primary purpose is to this program on [YugabyteDB](https://www.yugabyte.com), the open-source SQL distributed database, which is still available when a node is down.
+This is why those errors allow immediate retry.

 ## YugabyteDB

-The primary purpose is to use it on [YugabyteDB](https://www.yugabyte.com), an open-source SQL distributed database, which is still available when a node is done.

 With the YugabyteDB Smart Driver (`YBClusterAwareDataSource`) there is only the need to define one endpoint (or a list to try in order) and other nodes will be discovered dynamically.
 Here is an example:
 ```